Find Affordable College Courses

 Manhattan, KS

-Kansas State University ranked #9 on this year’s Best Value Linguistics & Literature Schools in the Plains States Region list.
+Kansas State University came in at #9 in this year’s edition of the Best Value Linguistics & Literature Schools in the Plains States Region ranking.
 K -State is a fairly large public school located in the small city of Manhattan.

 K -State undergraduate students pay an average of $26,491 in tuition and fees each year.

-Full Linguistics & Comparative Literature at Kansas State University Report
+Read full report on Linguistics & Comparative Literature at Kansas State University

 #10